elesiuta/picosnitch/README.md

   "Names": {}, # Log of processes by name containing respective executable(s) "Processes": {}, # Log of processes by executable containing:
   # cmdlines, days seen, first seen, last seen, name, ports, remote addresses, results
-  # some cmdlines are consolidated using * as a wildcard
+  # some cmdlines are consolidated using * as a wildcard, results are obtained from VirusTotal
   "Remote Addresses": {} # Log of remote addresses containing respective executable(s) }
 ```